What's Next Leading a Thriving Transition

 • Address organizational vulnerabilities related to a transition

-• Increase clarity on the leader's personal steps to departure
+• Increase clarity on your personal steps to departure

-• Motivate leaders to plan and implement the steps in leaving
+• Motivate you to plan and implement the steps in transitioning

 • Focus on planning for the future after your departure